 Community science: collecting and analysing eDNA samples

-We work with streamcare, conservation and hapū groups who want to protect and learn more about a local river, stream or waterway.
+We work with iwi and hapū, streamcare, restoration and conservation groups, and schools and kura who want to protect and learn more about a local river, stream or waterway.
 Participating groups collect eDNA samples using special kits that are simple and easy to use.
-The kits were designed by Wilderlab Ltd, and they are returned to its lab for analysis after each sample is collected.
+The kits were designed by Wilderlab Ltd, and they are returned to their lab for analysis after each sample is collected.

 Each kit contains a: